qbit-0/caption-this/README.md

 - A featured image is randomly selected each day and put on the front page.

 ## Technologies
-- Front-End
+- Frontend
-  - react
+  - React
-- Back-End
+- Backend
-  - postgresql
+  - Postgresql
-  - sequelize
+  - Sequelize
-  - express
+  - Express
-  - node.js
+  - Node.js
 - Deployment
-  - heroku
+  - Heroku